ecmarsh/gopl/11_testing/readme.md

 ## White Box Testing

+- White vs black box testing is categorized by level of knowledge they require of the internal workings of the tested package.
+- Black box tests assumes nothing about the package other than what is exposed by its API and the documentation.
 - A _white-box_ test has privelaged access to internal functions and data structures of a package so it can make observes and changes that an ordinary client cannot.
+- An example of white-box is checking that data types are maintained after every operation.
+- Black box updates are typically more robust and require fewer updates.
+- White box helps to provide detailed coverage of the trickier parts of the implementation.
+- In previous examples, the test for `IsPalindrome` is a black box test, simply calling the exported function, while the `EchoArgs` test uses a global variable of the package, making it a white-box test.
+- Typically with white-box testing we fake an implementation for simpler configuration and better reliability.
+This is why its important to move the alogrithmic part of the function and the driver to separate functions for testing.
+- Typically we add a private package-level variable to use for output depending on testing or production environment.
+  - Remember to restore the original global variable if overriding by keeping a reference, then deferring a rest to the original function/package global.
+  - Using global variables in this way is safe because `go test` does not normally run multiple tests concurrently.